CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/GitClone.PNG" alt="Git Clone" width="600px"/>

 Think of this as a direct link to your code, which we'll use to download it to your machine.
-We could make quick changes to the code in VSTS itself like we did before; however to simulate how developer's typically work with code locally then push up to a remote master, we'll download it to our machine to work on it.
+We could make quick changes to the code in Azure DevOps itself like we did before; however to simulate how developer's typically work with code locally then push up to a remote master, we'll download it to our machine to work on it.
 Copying code in this way is called a `Git Clone` operation.

 With the link in your clipboard, let's open up Git Bash on your machine (you can find a shortcut on your desktop).

 > Git is a command line tool that is widely used by developers to track code changes and collaborate across various people and teams on a single source code.
 Imagine the complexity of working on 20 Word documents seperately and then trying to merge them together - this is what Git helps us with in the code world!

 First, we need to tell Git who we are so that it can track our changes.
-Enter the following in the terminal, replacing NAME and EMAIL with a nickname and the email you used when creating your VSTS account:
+Enter the following in the terminal, replacing NAME and EMAIL with a nickname and the email you used when creating your Azure DevOps account:

 ```
 git config --global user.name "NAME"